Heroin: Durham police chief in 'honest' drug debate plea

 "Wouldn't it be your job rather to say 'look we have a law to enforce, why don't you back us on enforcing the law?'."

-"The reason why the police... are foremost in calling for the abandonment of the law is it is a waste of your time going round arresting people who the prosecution service won't prosecute and, if they did, the magistrates wouldn't punish."'Tsunami of drug taking'
+"The reason why the police... are foremost in calling for the abandonment of the law is it is a waste of your time going round arresting people who the prosecution service won't prosecute and, if they did, the magistrates wouldn't punish."

 Mr Hitchens said he would advocate pursuing the possessors of drugs rather than drug dealers because if nothing serious was done about consumption there would be no effect on the problem.